Lagos de Moreno: Climate

 Lagos de Moreno has a subtropical highland climate (Köppen climate classification Cwb) with mild temperatures year round.
 Temperatures are generally similar for any given month, but daily high and low fluctuations can be very sharp in the winter due in part to the city's altitude and its uneven surroundings.
 Winters are mild with an average maximum temperature of 23 C in January although nighttime temperatures are often cold, with an average minimum temperature of 3 C. Many days are sunny, averaging around 15-19 clear days per month and precipitation is low.
 Nighttime temperatures regularly fall below 0 C but extended periods of frost are rare.

-The Bajio's two main seasons are the wet season and the dry season.
-The wet season, which runs from June to October sees an increase in precipitation and humidity with July and August being the wettest months.
+The Bajio's two main seasons are the rainy season and the dry season.
+The rainy season, which runs from June to October, sees an increase in precipitation and humidity, with July and August being the months with the most precipitation.
 The record high was 42.0 C on March 26, 1942 and the record low was -9.0 C on January 24, 1955.
 The table below shows detailed statistics on the climate of Lagos de Moreno.